 - a.
+Dishonesty;

+- b.
+Incompetence;

+- c.
+Inefficiency or negligence in performance of duties;

+- d.
+Neglect of duty;

+- e.
+Insubordination;

-Dishonesty; - b.
-Incompetence; - c.
-Inefficiency or negligence in performance of duties; - d.
-Neglect of duty; - e.
-Insubordination: - f.
-Willful violation of an employee regulation prescribed by the Board of Supervisors or the head of the department in which the employee is employed; - g.
-Absence without leave; - h.
+- f.
+Willful violation of an employee regulation prescribed by the Board of Supervisors or the head of the department in which the employee is employed;

+- g.
+Absence without leave;

+- h.
 Conviction of either a felony, or any offense, misdemeanor or felony, involving moral turpitude, or any offense in connection with or affecting the employee's duties other than minor traffic violations.
 Conviction means a plea of guilty or nolo contendere or a determination of guilt in a court of competent jurisdiction; - I. Discourteous treatment of the public or other employees; - j.
 Political activity in violation of federal or state law; - k.
 Physical or mental unfitness to perform assigned duties; - I. Making a material misrepresentation in connection with obtaining or maintaining employment or position; - m.
 Conduct either during or outside of duty hours which adversely affects the employee's job performance or operation of the department in which they are employed. - n.
 Failure to maintain the license, registration, certificate, professional qualifications, education, or eligibility required for the employee's classification when the failure of the employee to maintain such requirements adversely affects the employee's ability to perform their job or the performance of the department.
-The department shall prescribe procedures to insure that employees affected by the requirements are informed of them. - o.
-Substance abuse in violation of the County of Riverside Alcohol and Drug Abuse Policy. - p.
-Violation of the County Anti-Violence in the Workplace Policy.
+The department shall inform employees affected by such requirements. - o.
+Violation of the County of Riverside Alcohol and Drug Abuse Policy. - p.
+Violation of the County Anti-Violence in the Workplace Policy. - q.
+Violation of the County Non-Discrimination and Anti-Harassment Policy.